DevtripDownloadManager/DTDM/README.md

 #### Happy using the app.

->`It will not contain/display any advertisement or advertisement installer with your system.`
+>`It will not contain/display any advertisement or will install any advertisement installer with your system.`